S3-working-group/s3-practical-guide/docs/all.md

 You will also discover how these concepts relate to value (and waste), delegation (and accountability), self-organization, self-governance and semi-autonomy.

-When people understand these concepts, it gives them a common language for describing clearly what’s going on in the organization.
+When people understand these concepts, it gives them a common language for describing clearly what's going on in the organization.
 This helps to increase shared understanding and enables constructive dialogue about what needs to be done.

-For any terms you don’t understand, check out the glossary at the end.
+For any terms you don't understand, check out the glossary at the end.

 ### Organizational Drivers and Requirements

-_An **organizational driver** is any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences)._
+_An **organizational driver** is any situation where the organization's members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences)._

 _A **requirement** is a need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step._

-Identifying and interacting with situations that warrant some kind of response is a fundamental aspect of everyone’s working day in an organization.
+Identifying and interacting with situations that warrant some kind of response is a fundamental aspect of everyone's working day in an organization.

-In the context of Sociocracy 3.0, _effectiveness_ is a key principle that invites an organization’s members to make the best use of their resources, energy and time by devoting effort toward only doing what brings an organization closer toward achieving its overall objectives.
-To help people make sense of what’s important to focus on, and to develop shared understanding around what may or may not be beneficial to do, we use the concepts of _Organizational Drivers_ and _Requirements_.
+In the context of Sociocracy 3.0, _effectiveness_ is a key principle that invites an organization's members to make the best use of their resources, energy and time by devoting effort toward only doing what brings an organization closer toward achieving its overall objectives.
+To help people make sense of what's important to focus on, and to develop shared understanding around what may or may not be beneficial to do, we use the concepts of _Organizational Drivers_ and _Requirements_.

 Reflecting on and describing organizational drivers and requirements supports: